 A dance of death that can be everlasting

-The moon fills the cemetery with an eerie light
+The moon fills the graveyard with eerie light

 First one grave, then another opens wide